-- PLEASE NOTE: GRE scores are not required and will not be considered in admission decisions during the AY 2020-2021 admissions cycle.
-We request applicants omit any information relating to GRE general or subject test scores from their application materials (e.g., personal statements, letters of recommendations).
+- PLEASE NOTE: GRE scores are not required and will not be considered in admission decisions during the AY 2022-2023 admissions cycle.
+We request applicants omit any information relating to GRE general or subject test scores from their application materials (e.g., personal statements, letters of recommendation).

 The Doctoral Program seeks promising students from all backgrounds in the service of creating a diverse intellectual community.
 The Greater Houston area is one of the most diverse in the country; consequently, students with foreign language skills can contribute uniquely to the research and practice in the Program.
 New students may join the program with either a baccalaureate or a master’s degree.

 Review Process and Invitation to Interview

 Shortly after the December 1 deadline, the Clinical Psychology Doctoral Program faculty meet to review the applicants.
 We consider academic accomplishment and potential as well as applicants’ fit with our program (as reflected by the personal essay and letters of recommendation).
 With our mentor model, we also place great weight on applicants’ fit with the research of the faculty members they identify as preferred mentors on the program application.
 Please review the faculty section of the program website to see faculty interests and determine which faculty members are accepting applications for potential students.
 We will invite the most promising applicants to participate in video teleconference interviews in February or March.

 The entire program faculty participate in the interview process.
 During their interviews, we will ask candidates to discuss their interests in clinical psychology as well as their interests in our program.
 We will also ask students to discuss their research and clinical experience and invite them to discuss any other aspects of their academic and professional background that are related to doctoral studies in clinical psychology.